 Registration for the upcoming workshop in Indonesia is open.
 Details about the partnership options can be found here.
 Additionally, the Partnership for Gender Equity will be sharing project details with the industry at the upcoming 2015 NCA.
 ICO and SCA conferences.

 Using a modified version of the Gender Action Learning System (GALS), which has been applied in various agricultural communities with excellent results, the workshops are highly participatory, in-depth, professionally facilitated sessions that explore the context of gender in coffee producing communities and throughout the coffee value chain.
 Participants in each workshop include men and women coffee producers from the host country, as well as international industry members.
 The workshops delve into key questions about the opportunities and challenges related to gender equity within producer communities, including the linkages between quality and gender, and reveal potential solutions to inform the Roadmap for Industry Engagement.

-The Gender Action Learning System (GALS) for gender-sensitive value chain development was originally piloted in Uganda.
-GALS consists of a series of simple, pro-poor, visual diagrams used by a team of trained facilitators to help women and men farmers critically reflect together on their livelihoods and identify the changes that need to be pushed forward in different spheres of their life — at the household, community and market levels — in order to increase production and income.
+Gender Action Learning System (GALS) for gender-sensitive value chain development was also piloted in Uganda.
+GALS consists of a series of simple, pro-poor, visual diagrams that are used by a team of trained facilitators to help poor women and men farmers to critically reflect together on their livelihoods and identify what are the changes that need to be pushed forward in different spheres of their life — at the household, community and the market level — in order to increase production and income.